 Piracy refers to copyright infringement, or the reproduction and distribution of materials and media that is protected by law and only the original owner has the right to reproduce.
-Downloading music, movies and even video games can be considered a violation of copyright laws, and may result in criminal charges and investigation for piracy in certain instances.
-An experienced defense attorney can advise you when you are accused of piracy either by your college or university or law enforcement.
+Downloading music, movies and even video games can be considered a violation of copyright laws, and may result in criminal charges and investigation in certain instances.
+An experienced defense attorney can advise you when you are accused by your college or university or law enforcement.

 What are the consequences for piracy?

-Consequences for piracy may range from hefty fines to possible imprisonment.
-Defending such charges requires in-depth understanding of what is permissible to download and how to legally do it, so you should contact a criminal defense attorney experienced in defending college students against piracy charges to advise you about your situation.
+Consequences may range from hefty fines to possible imprisonment.
+Defending such charges requires in-depth understanding of what is permissible to download and how to legally do it, so you should contact a criminal defense attorney experienced in defending college students against charges to advise you about your situation.

 In some instances, companies may contact you directly threatening law suits.
 In such situations, an experienced piracy defense attorney can help you assess and, if necessary, negotiate with the company about their accusations.